 - Headlines or body copy

 Click-to-open rate (CTOR) is the number of recipients who click on a link in the email divided by the number of recipients who opened the email.
-This measures if the your subject line effectively communicated the content in your email.
+This measures if your subject line effectively communicated the content in your email.
 Similarly to CTR, it also measures the general effectiveness of the design and copy.

 Remember not all email campaigns are the same